digital-swing/ripple/README.md

 ripple();
 ```

-It will create an onclick ripple animation on all html element with the default `.ripple` class similar to the [Google Material ripple effect](https://m2.material.io/develop/ios/supporting/ripple) or the [Vuetify ripple effect](https://vuetifyjs.com/en/directives/ripple/).
+This will create an on-click ripple animation on all html element with the default `.ripple` class.

 ### With custom parameters